Tukums: Places near Tukums

 The Engure parish by the city was host to the Soviet Navy Tukums air base.
 It was converted into a civilian airport.

 Jaunpils Castle is the only fortified castle of the Order of Livonia that remains in Latvia.
 It was built in 1301.
 An exhibition hall and museum are located there on the history of the district.
 Jaunpils Lutheran Church which was built in 1592 is located near the castle.

 Jaunmoku Palace (1901), 5 km from Tukums, surrounded by the Courlands hills, hosts an exhibition on forestry.
 Jaunmoku Palace is a combination of Art Nouveau elements and Neo-Gothic forms and was built as the country residence of George Armitstead, mayor of Riga (1901–12).

 Durbe manor house, (Durbes pils) rebuilt in 1820, is a classical style palace, surrounded by a landscaped park.
 A stone bridge across the ravine and a rotunda are located near the manor house.

 The Schlokenbeck estate ensemble in Milzkalne, dating from the 15th century, is the only fortified manor house in Latvia.
 A museum on the history of broad building techniques and an exposition of horse gear is set up there.

-In Zante region there is the highest peak of Tukums district – Smiltinkalns (153m), in the center of Zante there is a Red Army tank, evidence of the battles in "Courland Pocket" in 1944–1945.
+In Zante region there is the highest peak of Tukums district – Smiltinkalns (153m); in the center of Zante there is a Red Army tank, commemorating the battles in "Courland Pocket" from 1944 to 1945 inclusive.

 The country of Zentene and Seme has the northern landscape of Courland – hills, curved roads, objects of nature and places of culture history.

 The seashore of Tukums district has a length of 50 km, where old fishermen's huts alternate with modern villas, and sandy beaches interchange with rocky shores and meadows.

 Kandava was the capital of the ancient Couronian state of Vanema.
 In the beginning of the 13th century, German knights built their castle there, though not much has been preserved from that time.
 In the Middle Ages, Kandava underwent numerous wars, fires and plague epidemics.

 The Kandava hills are covered with dense forests and the Abava Rapids of the Abava River.
 Kandava marks the beginning of the run of the Abava Valley, which is often locally referred to as "Switzerland of Courland" in as early as the 19th century.
 Since January 2011, the valley has been on Latvia's Tentative World Heritage List, according to World Monuments Fund.